Skip to main content

 Creating Client Profiles

-pivpn add -n laptop
+pivpn add -n ubuntu-pc

-pivpn add -n tablet
+pivpn add -n android

 List All Profiles